I’m not rich enough to buy cheap things, says an old proverb.

-You don’t have to be a rocket scientist to understand that having a wrong phone number can be an obstacle that will keep you from reaching a particular person.
+You don’t have to be a rocket scientist to understand that having the wrong phone number can be an obstacle that will keep you from reaching a particular person.

-Now imagine what happens in the business world: every year thousands of people change jobs, phone numbers, get married, divorce, move, and their lives take all kinds of different directions.
+Now imagine what happens in the business world: every year thousands of people change jobs, phone numbers, get married or divorced, move, and their lives take all kinds of different directions.

 A substantial number of people change jobs every year which means that you can reach out to a prospect only to find out that they no longer work for the company you want to do business with.

 Or that they changed their last name after a nasty divorce.

 Or you might not be able to reach them at all because they have a new number, which is exactly what happens after someone changes their job.